Rob Gauntlett: Death

 On the morning of 10 January 2009, a mountain rescue team found the bodies of Gauntlett and his climbing companion, James Atkinson.
 Both had been killed after accidentally falling whilst ice climbing at Chamonix in the Alps.
-They had been on holiday in France with Hooper and Richard Lebon.
+They had been on holiday in France with Hooper and Richard Lebon, all friends from their school days attending Christ’s Hospital boarding and day school.

 The four friends had split into two groups, with Gauntlett and Hooper helping the less experienced other climbers.
 Gauntlett and Atkinson started their climb earlier than the others.
 However, when the time came to set off on their climb Hooper thought that the weather conditions were dubious.
 He therefore decided not to attempt a climb.
 At around 06:30 local time, Gauntlett and Atkinson had fallen from the ice.
 The cause and circumstances of the accident are still unknown.
 Both were aged 21.

 On 21 March 2009, a memorial service was held in Christ's Hospital Chapel to commemorate the lives of the two climbers.